-At a recent meeting of Eugene Fortnightly Club which featured sketches of the charter members, the following review of the life of Sybil Sumner Collier was presented by her granddaughter, Miss Dorothy Collier, a past president of the club.
+At a recent meeting of Eugene.
+Fortnightly Club which featured sketches of the charter members, the following review of the life of Sybil Sumner Collier was presented by her granddaughter, Miss Dorothy Collier, a past president of the club.

-"Sybil Sumner Collier (Mrs. George H.), a native of Maine came from a New England background of scholarly and professional ancestors dating back to early Puritan days.
-By the time she was ready for higher educa-tion, Oberlin College in Ohio had opened its doors to women stu-dents, the first college to institute co-education.
-Sybil Summer was among the first women to venture into that field.
+"Sybll Sumner Collier (Mrs. George H.), a native of Maine came from a New England background of scholarly and professional ancestors dating hack to early Puritan days.
+By the time she was ready for higher educa-tion.
+Oberlin College in Obio had opened its doors to women stu-dents, the first college to insti-tite producetion.
+Subl.
+Compare tute co-education.
+Sybil Summer was among the first women to wenture into that field.

 "It was at Oberlin College that she met George Haskell Collier, who was preparing for a teach ing career.
-He secured his de-gree in 1853 and, they were married.
+He secured his de-gree in 1853 and, they were maryied.

-"After teaching assignments in Ohio and Illinois they decided to migrate to the new Oregon coun-iry.
-With three young children they came by boat from New York, across the Isthmus of Panama by train, (forerunner of the Canal), and on to Oregon by hoat.
-They came to teach in Pacific University in Forest Grove and then in Salem where Professor Collier accepted a po-sition to teach the sciences in Williamette University.
+"After teaching assignments in Ohio and Illinois they decided to migrate to the new Oregon coun-try.
+With three young children they came by boat from New York, across the Isthmus of Panama by train, (forerunner of the Canal), and on to Oregon by boat.
+They came to feach in Pacific University in Forest Grove and then in Salem where Professor Collier accepted a po-sition to teach the sciences in Willamette University.

-"The second year after the inversity of Oregon opened in ugene, Professor Collier was alled to the university faculty, position which he held for the art 17 years."

-at the same time from rorest Grove where Mrs. Collier was a great reader and, true to her New England background, an earnest Bible student.
-Not too long ago a small group of Eugene residents re-University of Oregon opened in Eugene, Professor Collier was called to the university faculty, a position which he held for the the campus now used by the men's Faculty Club.
+'lliamette University.
+"The second year after the niversity of Oregon opened, in ugene, Professor Collier was. alled to the university faculty, position which he held for the art the 'same time from rores.
+"Mrs. Collier was a great read-er and, true to her New England background, an earnest Bible student.
+Not too long ago a small group of Eugene residents re-University of Oregon opened, in Eugene, Professor Collier was called to the university faculty, a position which he held for the a position which he head to the student.
+Not too long ago a smanner transformer and the student.
+Not too long ago a smanner transformer and the student in-called being in her Sunday School children in-called being influence.
+She was gentle, soft-spoken and the campus now used by the since thinking the campus now used by the men's Faculty Club.
 This was called Collier Hall for a number of years until it later became the president's residence.
-"To Sybil Collier goes the cred-

-It for the planting and nurture of where their interest in developing artor the planting and nurture of where the interest in developing the many trees which grow around this old family residence and also for many of the trees on the rest of the campus.
-The the rest of the campus.
-The story comes down that when the campus was covered with tall native grass and brush and the mowers were about to cut it down to make way for paths and the campus of the future, Mrs. Collier had stakes placed around small trees which she selected to be, sayed.
+"To Sybil Collier goes the credcampus was covered with tall native grass and brush and the mowers were about to cut it down to make way for paths and the campus of the future, Mrs. Collier had stakes placed around small trees which she selected to be, saved.
 This story is consistent with her keen interest in botany and all natural sciences.
-She had a wide range of knowledge of trees and flowers and was recog nized as an authority in identify mext 17 years.
+She had a. wide range of knowledge o trees and flowers and was recog nized as an authority in identify